2017 NBA All-Star Game Starters Announced: Eastern And Western Conference Selections Include Two Major Snubs

 It was also noted that if the older voting format was still in place, it would have meant Chicago Bulls star Dwyane Wade, Philadelphia 76ers big man Joel Embiid, and Golden State Warriors center Zaza Pachulia would all have spots in the starting lineups.

-All of these players are likely to be named as 2017 NBA All-Star Game reserves when those players are announced on next Thursday.
-For now, the debate will rage on about whether or not the voting system needs to be tweaked again, or if ultimately doesn’t matter all that much who starts the game, and who starts on the bench.
+All of these players are likely to be named as 2017 NBA All-Star Game reserves when those players are announced next Thursday.
+For now, the debate will rage on about whether or not the voting system needs to be tweaked again, or if ultimately it doesn’t matter all that much who starts the game, and who starts on the bench.

 Sports fans, how do you feel about the starting lineups for the Eastern and Western Conference in this year’s NBA All-Star Game?
 Were any players robbed due to the way the voting works, and should the voting system be changed next year?